Qatar Investment Authority: Subsidiaries

-Qatar Investment Authority owns 100% of Qatar Holding LLC, and it is associated with Qatar National Bank (50%).
-QIA is affiliated with Qatar Islamic Bank (16.67%) and with Ubac Curaçao NV (1.35%).
-QIA is also affiliated with Qatar Sports Investments (QSi).
+QIA's subsidiaries include Es'hailSat, Hassad Food, Katara Hospitality, Ooredoo, Qatar Airways, Qatari Diar, Qatar Holding, Qatar Stock Exchange, QNB Group and QNBN.

 Investments

 In January 2013, one writer pegged the QIA investment in Britain at €30 billion, France at €10 billion and Germany at €5 billion, while another reported that the total assets under management in June 2013 was on the order of $100 billion.
 Qatar Holding's stake in Barclays rose to 12.7% following Barclays' capital raising in October 2008.
 Qatar Investment Authority holds a small stake in Fisker Automotive.
 It also holds about 17% stake in the Volkswagen Group, Porsche, Hochtief, as well as investments in Sainsbury's.
-The French government has made of Qatar a strategic partner, and the list of partnerships between the two states includes Lagardère (12%) Total (4%), EADS (6%), Technip, Air Liquide, Vinci SA (5%), GDF Suez, Veolia (5%), Vivendi, Royal Monceau, France Telecom and Areva.
+The French government has made of Qatar a strategic partner, and the list of partnerships between the two states includes Total (4%), EADS (6%), Technip, Air Liquide, Vinci SA (5%), GDF Suez, Veolia (5%), Vivendi, Royal Monceau, France Telecom and Areva.
 In February 2009, France accorded special beyond-OECD investment privileges to Qatar and its state-owned enterprises; one example is capital gains exemptions in France.
-The QIA is also reported to hold part of Xstrata.
+The QIA is also reported to hold part of Glencore.

-On 8 May 2010, Qatar Holding, an indirect subsidiary of QIA, purchased the Harrods Group from Mohamed Al-Fayed, including the Knightsbridge department store.
-QIA are also the largest shareholder in Sainsbury's.
-On 3 December 2010, Qatar Investment Authority, along with Colony Capital and Tutor-Saliba Corporation, was part of an investment group known as Filmyard Holdings, which purchased Miramax from Disney.

-In February 2012, it completed the acquisition of Credit Suisse's headquarters in London.
-QIA holds a 6% stake in Credit Suisse and owns shares in Apeldoorn, the majority owner of Canary Wharf Group.
-Qatari Diar, a property arm of the fund, along with Canary Wharf, won a £300mn deal to redevelop the Shell Centre in London, the former London headquarters of Royal Dutch Shell.
-The French government has offered tax exemptions for Qatari real estate investments in the country and have acquired almost $4 billion of property.
-In May 2012, it acquired a stake below 3% in Royal Dutch Shell.
-It has announced a plan to raise its stake to 7%.
-In late 2012 Qatar Sports Investments (QSI) completed a buyout of the French football club Paris Saint-Germain F.C.
-(P.S.G.), which valued the club at $130 million.
-QSI invested a further $340 million in the club, they had bought the Paris Saint-Germain Handball team the previous year.
-The Qatari president of P.S.G., Nasser Al-Khelaifi is also the director of Qatari owned television network Al Jazeera Sports, which launched French television channels beIN Sport.
-Qatar has also offered to finance social programs in French suburbs, which has attracted criticism.